 In October 2014, the Federal Reserve announced that it was concluding its bond-buying program, or quantitative easing, which was designed to stimulate the economy and expand the Federal Reserve's holdings of long-term securities, suggesting that key economic indicators, such as the unemployment rate, had showed signs of improvement since the inception of the program.
 It is unclear what effect, if any, the conclusion of the Federal Reserve's bond-buying program will have on the value of our investments.
 However, it is possible that, without quantitative easing by the Federal Reserve, these developments, along with the United States government's credit and deficit concerns and the European sovereign debt crisis, could cause interest rates and borrowing costs to rise, which may negatively impact our ability to access the debt markets on favorable terms.
-Additionally, in December 2015, the Federal Reserve raised the target range for the federal funds rate by 0.25% and, in December 2016, the Federal Reserve further raised the target range by an additional 0.25%.
+Additionally, in late 2016 and three times in 2017, the Federal Reserve raised the target range for the federal funds rate.
 If key economic indicators, such as the unemployment rate or inflation, continue to show signs of improvement, the target range for the federal funds rate may further increase and cause interest rates and borrowing costs to rise, which may negatively impact our ability to access the debt markets on favorable terms.